naturalshine/soother-docs/SOOTHER-TECH-SPEC.md

 Following the description of Macsen's architecture in the last section, here's a somewhat repetitive overview of SOOTHER's archtecture:

-- User-facing Flutter mobile application with (a) sound recording and playback capacity and (b) skill-handling
+- User-facing Flutter mobile application with (a) sound recording and playback capacity  (b) skill-handling (c) text chat functionality
 - Speech-to-text API powered by iteration of Mozilla DeepSpeech: receives .wav file from user app, converts to text, sends text to chatbot api
 - Chatbot API: performs skill-handling with open-source Mycroft AI "ADAPT" intent parser.
 Handles user request and provides text response for voice assistant.
 - Text-to-speech API: queries model trained by Mycroft's MIMIC2 for inference.
 Receives text from Chatbot API and returns .wav file to user.
 Also contains a library of pre-recorded sound files for certain phrases and stories.
 The API will first query this store to see if a matching sound file is found; if not, it will query the model to return the .wav file from the trained model.